 Is my child too ill for school?

 It can be difficult to determine if your child is too unwell for school.
 If your child has a temperature they should not attend school.
 However, if they have mild cold symptoms, such as a sore throat, sniffles or sneezes, they can still attend school.
-If your child is too unwell for school please ensure that you phone or email the school office daily to advise of their absence.
+If your child is too unwell for school please ensure that you phone or email the school office by 9am daily to advise of their absence.

 The NHS offers further useful advice on their website: www.nhs.uk